Jyotsnajj/Git-Project/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

- Answer the following questions to fill in the blanks:_
+ Answer the following questions to fill in the blanks:
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?

 Install-elk.yml copied to /etc/ansible/files

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-install-elk.yml on Elk machine filebeat-playbook.yml  on Elk / Webservers 1, 2 & 3
+* install-elk.yml on Elk machine
+* filebeat-playbook.yml  on Elk / Webservers 1, 2 & 3
-metricbeat-playbook.yml on Elk / Webservers 1, 2 & 3
+* metricbeat-playbook.yml on Elk / Webservers 1, 2 & 3

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?

 Elk’s Public IP address:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+- As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

-• ssh RedAdmin@52.170.222.238
+* ssh RedAdmin@52.170.222.238
-• sudo docker container list -a
+* sudo docker container list -a
-• sudo docker start vigorous_burnell
+* sudo docker start vigorous_burnell
-• sudo docker attach vigorous_burnell
+* sudo docker attach vigorous_burnell
-• cd /etc/ansible
+* cd /etc/ansible
-• create folders: files, roles
+* create folders: files, roles
-• Download the config files into file folder
+* Download the config files into file folder
-• Create and update playbook and save in Roles folder
+* Create and update playbook and save in Roles folder
-• Run playbook using: ansible-playbook filename.yml
+* Run playbook using: ansible-playbook filename.yml